sobolevn/awesome-cryptography/README.md

 ### Web-sites
 - [Applied Crypto Hardening](https://bettercrypto.org/) - A lot ready to use best practice examples for securing web servers and more.
 - [Cryptography Stackexchange](http://crypto.stackexchange.com/) - Cryptography Stack Exchange is a question and answer site for software developers, mathematicians and others interested in cryptography.
+- [CryptoCTF](https://cryp.toc.tf/) - Annually cryptography competitions, aka CryptoCTF.
+In this CTF are release cryptography challenges and players test their passion for cryptography.
 - [Cryptohack](https://cryptohack.org/) - A platform with lots of interactive cryptography challenges, similar to Cryptopals.
 - [Cryptopals Crypto Challenges](http://cryptopals.com/) - A series of applied cryptography challenges, starting from very basic challenges, such as hex to base 64 challanges, and gradually increasing the difficulty up to abstract algebra.
 - [Garykessler Crypto](http://www.garykessler.net/library/crypto.html) - An Overview of Cryptography.